Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Method

-Equation \ref{eq: distributions} shows that selecting the decision rule $k$ to minimize the error rate under $\Tilde{D}$ is equivalent to selecting $k$ to minimize the expected misclassification cost under $D$.
-This means we can obtain our desired classifier by training it under the distribution $\Tilde{D}$, using the softmax log-loss.
+Equation \ref{eq: distributions} shows that selecting the decision rule $h$ to minimize the error rate under $\Tilde{D}$ is equivalent to selecting $h$ to minimize the expected misclassification cost under $D$.
+This means we can obtain our desired classifier by training it under the distribution $\Tilde{D}$, using the log-loss.
 To train a classifier under $\Tilde{D}$, a common approach \citep{zadrozny2003cost, elkan2001foundations} is to re-weight the instances according to their costs.
-In this way, we obtain a classifier $k$ which prioritizes correctness according to the instances' weights, by minimizing the empirical estimation of the misclassification cost:
+In this way, we obtain a classifier $\hat{h}$ that prioritizes correctness according to the instances' weights, by minimizing the empirical estimate of the misclassification cost:

-As such, to adapt our method to cost sensitive scenarios, we simply reweight the logistic loss when training the scoring functions $g$ and $g_\perp$.
+As such, we just have to reweight the instances in $\mathcal{L}_{\text{classifier}}$, where $\ell$ is the point-wise log-loss (see Eq. \ref{eq: Classifier Loss}), when training the scoring function $g$.
+We follow the same approach with respect to the rejector, reweighting the instances in $\mathcal{L}_{\text{HEM}}$ (see Eq. \ref{eq:HEM loss}) when training $g_\perp$.
+The re-weighted empirical losses are given by

+The full algorithm is described in the following pseudo-code blocks.
+Note that, for the training process, the function ``Minimize-Loss'' represents any optimization algorithm that minimizes an empirical loss (\textit{e.g.}, gradient descent, gradient boosting).